 In late 2014, after a heavy year of producing videos and mixing, Marc received notice of a sad but commonly occurring event in the entertainment business.
 Real-estate around the studio ARC had gotten very valuable and it was time for the landlords to sell to developers and demolish the studio to build condominiums.
 The Alley closed its doors in January, 2015, almost 7 years to the day it opened.

 Upon arriving back in Los Angeles the first of 2015, Marc started work with the film and music company Alcon Sleeping Giant with his old friend and mentor Ken Caillat and partner Michael Hodges.
-He became Ken’s personal engineer / sub producer and lead creative director at Alcon Sleeping Giant.
-Working exclusively out of The Village Recorder.
-There he mixed music and trailers for films like Point Break, Bastards, No Manches Frida, The Expanse and James Franco and Robert Duvall’s Wild Horses.
-Marc also mixed Fleetwood Mac’s Mirrage Reissue, Colbie Caillat’s Malibu Sessions album and a handful of songs for Jason Mraz, Ozomatli, Tim Myers and Reik.
+He became Ken’s personal engineer / co-producer and lead creative director at Alcon Sleeping Giant working exclusively out of The Village Recorder in Santa Monica.
+There he led the creative team, mixed music and trailers for films like Point Break, Bastards, No Manches Frida, The Expanse, James Franco / Robert Duvall’s Wild Horses and Blade Runner.
+Marc also mixed Fleetwood Mac’s Mirage Reissue, Colbie Caillat’s Malibu Sessions album and a handful of songs for Jason Mraz, Ozomatli, Tim Myers and Reik.

-2016 ended with a bang where the song, “We only have Tonight” received the Latin Grammy Nomination for Best Contemporary Pop Vocal on the Reik album Des/Amor.
-At the end of 2016, Marc took 4 months back in the midwest to “take in the cold winter back in Chicago”, where he rented a beautiful lake house right on Lake Michigan over looking the Chicago skyline.
-There he mixed Todd Kessler’s Album About Memory .
+2016 ended with a bang where the song, “We only have Tonight” received the Grammy Nomination for Best Contemporary Pop Vocal on the Reik album Des/Amor.
+At the end of 2016, Marc took 4 months back in the midwest to “take in the cold winter back in Chicago ”, where he continued to work on music for albums and feature films.
+There he rented a beautiful lake house right on Lake Michigan overlooking the Chicago skyline.
+“It was my way of coming back down from the clouds of the last few years.”

 SONY PICTURES SCORING STAGE